CanastaWiki/Canasta-CLI/docs/guide/gitops.md

 ## Overview

 In the simplest case, a single server uses gitops purely for version-controlled configuration backup — every change is committed and pushed to a remote repository.
-No pull requests, no multi-server coordination — just `canasta gitops push` after making changes.
+No pull requests, no multi-server coordination — just `canasta gitops add` and `canasta gitops push` after making changes.

 The same architecture extends to multi-server deployments.
 Changes are made on a source server, tested, pushed to the repo with an optional pull request for peer review, and then pulled onto production servers.